The CPA Exam community & online study group to help you pass!

 Unless you have a photographic memory or amazing recall abilities, don't wait until the last minute to study.

-Having gone through several years of schooling and taken bar exams (and passed), I have developed some study habits that have helped me successfully pass…Continue
+Having gone through several years of schooling and taken bar exams (and passed), I have developed some study habits that have helped me successfully pass these exams.
+First, I do not procrastinate.
+I know people who start…Continue

 Three down, one left to pass.